• Disease Overview

 Summary

-Spastic paraplegia 47 (SPG47) is both a neurodevelopmental and a slowly progressive neurological disorder that generally presents with global developmental delay, moderate to severe intellectual disability, impaired/absent speech, small head size (microcephaly), seizures and progressive motor symptoms.
-Hypotonia (low-muscle tone) develops into hypertonia (high-muscle tone), resulting in spasticity of the legs that leads to the inability to walk (non-ambulation) and wheelchair reliance.
-Spasticity may progress to the upper extremities, leading to the partial or total loss of use of all four limbs and torso (tetraplegia).
+Spastic paraplegia 47 (SPG47) is a neurodevelopmental and a slowly progressive neurological disorder that generally presents with global developmental delay, moderate to severe intellectual disability, impaired/absent speech, small head size (microcephaly), seizures and progressive motor symptoms.
+Other symptoms include low muscle tone (hypotonia) that may result in a “floppy” appearance.
+As the affected child grows older, the muscle tone increases (hypertonia) and may result in spasticity of the legs that leads to the inability to walk (non-ambulation) and the need for a wheelchair.
+A partial or total loss of use of all four limbs and torso (tetraplegia) may also develop.[1]

 • Next section >